ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 # Software Supply Chain Use Cases

-## Trust Bond between Package Supplier and the Signing Authority
+## Trustworthiness Relationship between Product Supplier and the Signer of the Product

 A certain software component product is created and packaged by a Supplier.
 The package by itself does not include a proof of authenticity.
 A signing authority is tasked with adding a proof of authenticity.
-Trust has to be established from the Supplier towards the Signing Authority - and vice versa.
+Trustworthiness has to be established from the Supplier towards the Signing Authority - and vice versa.
-The mutual trust relationship (trust bond) between Supplier and Signing Authority is established per each individual software component package.
+The mutual trustworthiness relationship between Supplier and Signing Authority is established per each individual software component package.

 A consumer of a released software wants:

-* to understand and verify that an actual trust bond exists between the Supplier of a certain software component package and the Signing Authority of that software component package.
+* to understand and verify that an actual trustworthiness relationship exists between the Supplier of a certain software component package and the Signing Authority of that software component package.

 There is no standardized way to:

-* enable the consumer to verify that a trust bond for a certain software component package exists and is still valid.
+* enable the consumer to verify that a trustworthiness relationship for a certain software component package exists and is still valid.

 ## Scalable Determination of Trustworthiness in Multi-Stakeholder Ecosystems